MicrosoftDocs/learn/learn-pr/azure/cloud-adoption-framework-govern/includes/4-corporate-policies.md

 Governance seeks to mitigate tangible risks through corporate policy.
 The policies establish the proper scope of corporate actions.
 Poor governance policies can create unnecessary constraints, and they might not provide protection.
-This unit describes how to create proper, actionable corporate policies.
+This unit describes Tailwind Trader's noncompliant policy and describes how to assess risks.

-## Blocked by current policy
+## Blocked by a current policy

-Tailwind Traders has policies already in place.
+Tailwind Traders has existing policies in place.
 A current policy states that "Customer and financial data can only be hosted in a specific network segment of the *existing datacenters*, referred to as protected assets."
 The policy is problematic, because the business plans to move its on-premises datacenters to the cloud.

 Corporate policies are designed to instruct teams on the best way to address tangible risks that the organization deems intolerable.
 Corporate policies aren't designed to require a specific technical implementation.